SFCxUS Leadership

 While volunteering at her kids’ school Jodi discovered students were focused more on screens instead of each other.
 Inspired to take action, Jodi has put her marketing background to work in advocating for a more intentional approach to technology use in childhood.
 In addition to SFCxUS, she is a member of the Screentime Action Network - Screens in Schools Work Group and Phone-Free Schools Movement.
 Jodi also founded a local parents’ group focused on limiting and intentionally using technology within her school district.
 Jodi resides in San Marcos, CA along with her husband, two boys and super lazy dog.

-Christina Dinur - Co-Lead
+Christina Dinur - Content Lead

 Christina is a mother of two young girls, and she is determined that they will grow up in a culture that values the richness of real life connection over screens.
 A recovering smartphone addict herself, Christina is involved in both local and national advocacy for delaying smartphones and enacting bell-to-bell phone-free school policies.
 She lives in Milwaukee, WI, with her husband, children, and a rotating crew of caterpillars in various stages of development.